Biographies of the greatest mathematicians are in separate files by birth year:

 Jacobi was a prolific mathematician who did decisive work in the algebra and analysis of complex variables, and did work in number theory (e.g. cubic reciprocity) which excited Carl Gauss.
 He is sometimes described as the successor to Gauss.
 As an algorist (manipulator of involved algebraic expressions), he may have been surpassed only by Euler and Ramanujan.
 He was also a very highly regarded teacher.
 In mathematical physics, Jacobi perfected Hamilton's principle of stationary action, and made other important advances.

-Jacobi's most important early achievement was the theory of elliptic functions, e.g. his fundamental result about functions with multiple periods.
+Jacobi's most significant early achievement was the theory of elliptic functions, e.g. his fundamental result about functions with multiple periods.
 Jacobi was the first to apply elliptic functions to number theory, extending Lagrange's famous Four-Squares Theorem to show in how many distinct ways a given integer can be expressed as the sum of four squares.
-He also made important discoveries about theta functions, e.g. the Jacobi Triple Product Identity.
-He also made important advances in many other areas, including higher fields, number theory, algebraic geometry, differential equations, q-series, hypergeometric series, determinants, Abelian functions, and dynamics.
+He also made important discoveries in many other areas including theta functions (e.g. his Jacobi Triple Product Identity), higher fields, number theory, algebraic geometry, differential equations, q-series, hypergeometric series, determinants, Abelian functions, and dynamics.
 He devised the algorithms still used to calculate eigenvectors and for other important matrix manipulations.
 The range of his work is suggested by the fact that the "Hungarian method," an efficient solution to an optimization problem published more than a century after Jacobi's death, has since been found among Jacobi's papers.

 Like Abel, as a young man Jacobi attempted to factor the general quintic equation.
 Unlike Abel, he seems never to have considered proving its impossibility.
 This fact is sometimes cited to show that despite Jacobi's creativity, his ill-fated contemporary was the more brilliant genius.